emqx/emqx-exporter/examples/k8s/README.md

-The purpose of this tutorial is to show you how to deploy a complete demo with EMQX 5 on k8s
+The purpose of this tutorial is to show you how to deploy a complete demo with EMQX 5 on Kubernetes.

 ## Install EMQX-Operator
 Refer to [Getting Started](https://docs.emqx.com/en/emqx-operator/latest/getting-started/getting-started.html#deploy-emqx-operator) to learn how to deploy the EMQX operator